HomeBlogProposals

 • Document your rationale — color team will ask

-Color reviews are structured internal reviews at specific maturity stages:
+Colour reviews are structured internal reads at specific maturity stages.
+They're boring and they're what wins proposals.

-Concept review.
+Concept-level read.
 Does the compliance matrix look complete?
-Are win themes coherent?
-Is the approach directionally right?
+Are the win themes coherent?
+Is the approach pointed in the right direction?
+Cheap to fix things here; expensive later.

-Full proposal review.
-Every reviewer reads cold, as if they're an evaluator.
+Full proposal read.
+Every reviewer reads cold, as if they're the evaluator and haven't seen this before.
 Score against the rubric.
-Find compliance gaps, weak sections, unclear claims.
+Surface compliance gaps, weak sections, claims that don't hold up.

-Final executive review.
-Focused on executive summary, win themes, price, and top-level risks.
-Approves for submission.
+Final executive read.
+Focus narrows to the executive summary, win themes, price position, and top-level risks.
+Sign-off for submission.

 Small-shop color teams

-Color team doesn't require a committee.
-For a solo shop: hire an experienced proposal consultant for 2-4 hours per color team — enough to catch 80% of issues without a massive budget.
+You don't need a committee for this.
+Solo shop?
+Hire an experienced proposal consultant for two to four hours per colour team.
+That's enough to catch around 80% of the issues without a five-figure review budget.

 Rule 10 — The Brutal Final Edit